-The county's tax base is expected to continue its trend of sustained recovery to a full value of \$213.1 billion, a 7.7% annual growth according to FY2017 projections, that follows two years of double-digit improvement.
-Tax base values reflect up to a two-year lag to market activity, so the tax base should continue to growth given the ongoing rebound in property values.
+The county's tax base continues its trend of sustained recovery to a preliminary full value of \$225.4 billion for FY2018, reflecting 5.8% growth that follows robust growth in the prior four years.
+Tax base values reflect up to a two-year lag to market activity, so the tax base should continue to grow given the ongoing appreciation in property values plus new development.